Updated 15 February 2009 .

 Software Development

-Please do not redistribute the anything here from your own sites (except for Highend3D.com), as I would like to ensure that a single central copy is updated in the event of new releases becoming available.
+All the software you can download from here is freely distributable, but please do not redistribute it from your own sites (except for Highend3D.com), as I would like to be able to ensure that a single central copy is updated in the event of new releases becoming available.

 Render Passes for Maya

-This is a plugin I wrote for Maya to enable you to define completely customizable render passes whilst still maintaining a single scene file.
+This is a plugin I have written for Maya to enable you to define completely customizable render passes whilst still maintaining a single scene file.
 There is a separate page here for Render Passes for Maya with more information and download links.
-Most of the functionality of the Render Passes plugin can now be found in Render Layers, added in Maya v7.0.

 Maya MEL Scripts

-Here's a few Maya MEL scripts that others might find handy.
-I tend to write lots of quick-n-dirty scripts for production specific needs, so these are just the ones that I've bothered to clean up and make generally usable by anyone.
-There are usage notes at the top of each script.
+Here's a few Maya MEL scripts I've written that I think others may find handy.
+I tend to write lots of quick-n-dirty scripts for production specific needs, so these ones are just the ones that I've bothered to clean up and make generally usable by anyone.
+There is some quick documentation at the top of each script.

 runupScene.mel